Spectre-ak/webpages/README.md

-# Contains webpages of the repo
+# src for gsoc web page